Articles and Guides/ Cleanse and detox/ Latest Posts/ Popular Guides/ Vegan

 Interestingly, my mother showcased evident signs of entering ketosis but managed to sidestep the infamous ‘keto flu’.
 Her only complaints were a day-long headache in the beginning and increased thirst.

 Her resilience, coupled with a lack of hunger and cravings, even surprised her.
-When I queried about her success, she cheekily credited her indomitable spirit.
-In her eyes, once she’s set on a path, there’s no deviating from it.
+When I asked about her success, she cheekily credited her indomitable spirit.
+In her eyes, once she’s set on a path, there’s no deviating from it (I can confirm that’s true!).

 Share your personal journey